dianekaplan/django-familytree/README.md

 people, family, images, and more.

-**Have a way to map these records to those on your ancestry tree** After the initial GEDCOM import is done, you'll still be learning new things in your family tree and adding new people.
-You need a way to map a person's record in this tree with the one in ancestry, and unfortunately the GEDCOM format doesn't provide unique IDs.
-This tool has scripts to generate unique IDs for every person, but we then need to add them in to the corresponding records in ancestry.com.
-(That way subsequent imports recognize which people are already there and don't need to be re-added).
+**Have a way to map these records to those on your ancestry tree** After the initial GEDCOM import is done, you can still edit/add people within ancestry, and do a subsequent import to transfer those updates into your tree here.
+Unfortunately the GEDCOM format doesn't have unique IDs for people or families, so I have a script to generate/add unique IDs for every person in this tree, you just need to also tack those values onto the corresponding people in ancestry.com (once), so existing people are recognized during subsequent imports, rather than duplicated.

 **Requirements**
 You'll need: